 Is your staff reward program unconsciously destroying your teams appetite for innovation and risk?

-• Training, health & wellness and safety rewards?
-Got ’em
+Training, health & wellness and Saftey rewards?
+Got ’em.

-An article in Training Mag, outlines Gerard Tellis’s philosophy around nurturing a culture of innovation through “incentives for enterprise”.
-Whilst it was written a little while ago, the message is even more relevant as business strives to be the beneficiary not the victim of disruption.
-Let’s be honest the voyage to innovation is about uncertainty, seeking out the unknown and risk, failure is common.
+What about rewards for failure?
+A recent article in Training Mag, outlines Gerard Tellis’s philosophy around nurturing a culture of innovation through “incentives for enterprise”.
+Because the voyage to innovation is about uncertainty, seeking out the unknown and risk, failure is common.
 If this exploration is deemed to be potentially detrimental to their career prospects by an employee, or likely to result in punishment for failure, innovation will be completely stifled.

 In reality this brings us back to the fact that any reward program must start with an alignment to organisational objectives.
-Does your business need to innovate to survive and thrive.
 Too many employee reward and incentive programs are one dimensional and only focus on individual business components like sales targets, cost savings or years of service.